smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/15 - Exists.md

 |  4 | <NULL> |        5 |  4 | <NULL> | <NULL>   |

-A similiar statement to the above would be the following where we have to explicitly handle NULL markers.
+A similar statement to the above would be the following where we must explicitly handle NULL markers.

 ```sql
 SELECT  *